James wanted to start a blog, write astounding blog posts, drive traffic to his blog and eventually make a ton of money out of it.

 As a beginner, you do not need to invest in all the additional premium tools that I discussed in this guide.

-The real answer to how much does it cost to start a blog on WordPress is $65 per year.
+The real answer to how much it costs to start a blog on WordPress is $65 per year.

-Just like me, you can start by investing only in better hosting like Bluehost and get a domain name for free.
+Just like me, you can start by investing only in better hosting like Hostinger and get a domain name for free.

 When starting, use Grammarly’s free version to improve writing, use free keyword research tools addressed above, use free traffic sources, etc.